 For most loans, you’ll need to enroll in school at least half time.
 If you drop under half time, you’ll be expected to begin paying back what you borrowed.
 Otherwise, you’ll be expected to begin paying six months after you graduate.

 Federal Perkins Loan

 This loan is available for students who can demonstrate an exceptional financial need.
 You won’t have to begin paying on a Perkins loan until nine months after you graduate.

 Your state may have loan options available for students.
 Talk with your guidance counselor to learn more.

 Lastly, you can always look into getting a private loan for school.
 Banks and credit unions offer this type of loan to their members.
 However, much like any other type of private loan, you’ll need decent credit to qualify.
 If you’re a young person starting out in life, this might not be the best choice for you.

-As you can see, there are a wide variety of options you can use to pay for online school.
+As you can see, there are a wide variety of options for financial aid for online schools you can use to pay for your education.
 When making a decision, always remember to look at the big picture.
 Are you going to school to get a decent job, or do you simply want to educate yourself?
 It’s wise to avoid borrowing large amounts of money without a plan for repayment.
 Always consider the earning potential in your field before you make a decision.

 For more information about online schools, please contact us today!

 - Are Online Schools Faster?